Louie Louie: Historical significance

+Purity.
+It's just a very pure, honest rock 'n' roll song.
+It's a song of romantic ideals hidden amongst a three-chord melody.
+It's an idealistic song.
+It's a misunderstood song.
+It's a confusing and disorienting song.
+It's like a heartbeat.

+Humorist Dave Barry (with perhaps some exaggeration) called it "one of the greatest songs in the history of the world".
+American Songwriter summarized, "It might be the best-known rock song of all time.
+It might be the most important rock song of all time."

 The Kingsmen's recording was the subject of an FBI investigation about the supposed, but nonexistent, obscenity of the lyrics that ended without prosecution.
 The nearly unintelligible (and innocuous) lyrics were widely misinterpreted, and the song was banned by radio stations.
 Marsh wrote that the lyrics controversy "reflected the country's infantile sexuality" and "ensured the song's eternal perpetuation", while another writer termed it "the ultimate expression of youthful rebellion".
 Jacob McMurray in Taking Punk To The Masses noted, "All of this only fueled the popularity of the song ... imprinting this grunge ur-message onto successive generations of youth, ... all of whom amplified and rebroadcast its powerful sonic meme ...."

 Original version by Richard Berry and the Pharaohs

-Richard Berry was inspired to write the song in 1955 after listening to an R&B interpretation of "El Loco Cha Cha" performed by the Latin group Ricky Rillera and the Rhythm Rockers.
-The tune was written originally as "Amarren Al Loco" ("Tie Up the Madman") by Cuban bandleader Rosendo Ruiz Jr. (also known as Rosendo Ruiz Quevedo), but became best known in the "El Loco Cha Cha" arrangement by René Touzet which included a ten-note "1-2-3 1–2 1-2-3 1–2" tumbao or rhythmic pattern.
+Richard Berry was inspired to write the song in 1956 after listening to an R&B interpretation of "El Loco Cha Cha" performed by the Latin group Ricky Rillera and the Rhythm Rockers.
+The tune was written originally as "Amarren Al Loco" ("Tie Up The Madman" or "Tie Up That Lunatic") by Cuban bandleader Rosendo Ruiz Jr. (also known as Rosendo Ruiz Quevedo), but became best known in the "El Loco Cha Cha" arrangement by René Touzet which included "three great chords, solid and true" and a ten-note "1-2-3 1–2 1-2-3 1–2" tumbao or rhythmic pattern.
+The "unforgettable hook" of "Louie Louie" was lifted directly from Touzet's composition.